geoffleyland/lua-csv/README.md

 ## 4. Issues

++ Some whitespace-delimited files might use more than one space between fields, for example if the columns are "manually" aligned:

+        street           nr  city
+        "Oneway Street"   1  Toontown

-+ It won't cope with multiple delimiter characters between fields as might be seen in a whitespace delimited file.
-Instead it'll think there's lots of empty fields.
+    It won't cope with this - you'll get lots of extra empty fields.

 ## 5. Wishlist